Masorr/brandishon/README.md

   - #12 As a shopper I can sort multiple categories of products simultaneously so that I can find the best priced or best rated products across broad categories such as clothing or homeware
   - #14 As a shopper I can easily see what I've searched for and the number of results so that I can quickly decide whether the product I want is available
   - #13 As a shopper I can search for a product by name or description so that I can find a specific product I'd like to purchase
-  - #25 (Unfinished) As a shopper I can view the most bought products so that I can view which products are the most popular
+  - #25 (Unfinished: could-have) As a shopper I can view the most bought products so that I can view which products are the most popular

 - Epic: Purchasing and Checkout
   - #15 As a shopper I can select size and quantity of a product so that I don't order wrong size or quantity